ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

      performed by other users of the system will interact strongly with those you perform so reducing the number of such operations you use, may reduce variability in your IO timings.
-   - **Network speed** - Data transfer performance can be limited by network speed.
+   - **Network speed** - Data transfer performance between different locations can be limited by network speed.
 More importantly it is limited by the slowest section of the network between source and destination.
    - **Firewall speed** - Most modern networks are protected by some form of firewall that filters out malicious traffic.
-This filtering has some overhead and can result in a reduction in data transfer performance.
+This filtering has some overhead and can result in a reduction in data transfer performance between different locations.
 The needs of a general purpose network that hosts email/web-servers and desktop machines are quite different from a research network that needs to support high volume data transfers.
 If you are trying to transfer data to or from a host on a general purpose network you may find the firewall for that network will limit the transfer rate you can achieve.

+### Transferring data between ARCHER2 file systems

+For internal data transfers between ARCHER2 file systems (home. work, solid state scratch, RDFaaS) we recommend using the `cp` command.
+This can be used in parallel on different data chunks for large data transfers and placed in a serial job submission script if needed.

+!!! warning "Do not use `mv` to transfer data between file systems"
+    You should not use the `mv` command to transfer data between different file systems as there is a chance of data loss if something goes wrong during the transfer process.
+    Always use a command such as `cp` that preserves the original copy of the data so you can check for integrity before deleting the original copy.

+### Transferring data to/from ARCHER2

 The method you use to transfer data to/from ARCHER2 will depend on how much you want to transfer and where to.
 The methods we cover in this